 IRS steps up fight against abusive micro-captive transactions

-In 2016, the Department of Treasury and IRS issued Notice 2016-66, which identified certain micro-captive transactions as having the potential for tax avoidance and evasion.
+The IRS has been concerned about abusive micro-captives for several years, having named these transactions on its Dirty Dozen list of tax scams since 2014.
+In 2016, the Department of the Treasury and IRS issued Notice 2016-66, identifying certain micro-captive transactions as having the potential for tax avoidance and evasion.

 Three US Tax Court decisions have confirmed that certain micro-captive arrangements are not eligible for federal tax benefits.